'Gilmore Girls' Season 5, Episode 7: You Jump, I Jump, Jack

 "Bet you're a good reporter.
 And a very good girl."

 Remember when Rory and Jess get into the infamous ice cream car accident?
 Before the crash, Rory talks about how she's going to be the next Christiane Amanpour.
 While Jess says he believes she's capable, he also mentions that the job might be "a little too rough" for her, which is annoying coming from a dude but not without validity.
 In the same way, Logan questions Rory's umbrella jump hesitation.
 This situation is different because it requires her to trust that a bunch of drunk Rupert Murdoch Jr.'s are smart enough to orchestrate a dangerous stunt without incident, but I understand his position.
 Great journalists should be willing to occasionally take calculated risks.
-Rory's life is extraordinary comfortable, and I could hypothetically see her benefitting from a relationship with someone who encourages her to step outside of her comfort zone.
+Rory's life is extraordinarily comfortable, and I could hypothetically see her benefitting from a relationship with someone who challenges her to try new things.

 Logan really should have kissed her upon landing.